agb721/WorldEnergy/README.md

 # WorldEnergy
-Data analysis for a class project
+Data analysis on comprehensive UN Energy Data for a class project.